oracle-livelabs/developer/safethewildlife/app-modernization/vm/vm.md

     <copy>npx zx scripts/tfvars.mjs vm</copy>
     ```

 6. During the execution of the script, you will have to answer a question.
 The _VM Deployment Compartment Name_.
-You just type _**ENTER**_ to select the root compartment.
-If you are familiar with OCI compartments, then feel free to pick an existing compartment name.
+You just press _**ENTER**_ to select the root compartment.
+If you are familiar with [OCI compartments](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm), then feel free to pick an existing compartment name.

   ![TFvars vm command](images/tfvars-vm-command.png)

 ## Task 2: Initiate Deployment

 1. Run the deployment script which is stored in the _`scripts`_ folder.
+It might take up to 15 minutes.

     ```
     <copy>./scripts/start_VM.sh</copy>